cogment/cogment-doc/docs/index.md

 ### When not to use Cogment

 Cogment can be used in many other contexts it wasn't specifically designed for.
-However, for several types and scales of ML-powered projects, it may not be the most fitting approach:
+However, for several types and scales of ML-powered projects, it may not be the most fitting approach for:

+-   Perception tasks trained on offline datasets
 -   Simple projects focused around one learning agent
 -   Projects deployed only locally with no plans of larger scale distributed deployment

-### Features

-Cogment main features are:

--   **Tech Stack Agnosticity.** With the use of protobufs and gRPC, Cogment allows the development of tech-heterogeneous components working together regardless of the tech stacks used to develop them.
-It is fully compatible with current tools, langages and commonly used techniques.
-    &nbsp;

--   **Multi-Method.** Cogment doesn't enforce any particular approach to agents implementation.
-It doesn't favor learning over non-learning agents, nor does it learning techniques over others.
-    &nbsp;

--   **Multi-Actor.** Cogment was designed to allow multiple agents and multiple human users (all "actors") to exist, train, and work together within the same environment, interacting with one another and their environment.
-    &nbsp;

--   **Multi-Reward** Multiple Reinforcement Learning (RL) agents can use any number of reward sources in a Cogment project, whether they are from human users, an environment (real or simulated), or other agents.
-The same is true for the kind or mechanic of those rewards.
--   **Humans in the loop.** Interaction with human users is a core feature of the Cogment framework, at any step of a project from the bootstrapping to the deployment and productionalization.
-There is no enforced limit to the complexity of said interaction.
--   **Multi-Experience learning.** Several deployments (instances) of a Cogment project can contribute to the learning of their agents in a parallel way, i.e. each instance contributing to the learning of a single implementation of an agent.
--   **Actor hot-swap.** Cogment allows for the swapping in and out of an actor from one implementation of an agent to another, or from a human user to another, or from a human user to a trained or untrained agent, and vice-versa.
-You can for example use simulated humans for a while before switching in real users, or switch from AI to human control.
--   **Custom agent architectures.** Cogment allows the architecturing behind an agent's role to be as complex and specific as needed; hybridation between techniques, in particular, can be used to build individual capabilities and ultimately assemble them into one complex agent.
--   **Distributed computing & training.** The physical location of any given component or part of a Cogment's project does not have to be the same, and neither do instances of a deployed Cogment project.
-Training and use can all happen in a distributed way, running one large algorithm or an array of decentralized agents.
--   **Live development.** There is virtually no difference between dev and prod versions of a Cogment project; any Cogment project can be developed in an iterative way, with any part of it being live-developed so iteration cycles between simulated and real environment, for example, can happen as quickly as possible.

 ### Components

-The Cogment framework consists of multiple components:
+The Cogment platform consists of multiple components:

+-   The main Cogment executable includes the main components in a cross platform easilty distributable package,
--   The **Orchestrator**, the _heart_ of a Cogment app, is in charge of running the components.
+    -   The [**Orchestrator**](./cogment/orchestrator.md), the _heart_ of a Cogment app, is in charge of running the components,
+    -   The [**Trial Datastore**](./cogment/trial-datastore.md), which stores and make available data generated while running Cogment,
+    -   The [**Model Registry**](./cogment/model-registry.md), which versions and stores trained AI models to be used by Cogment agents,
--   The **SDKs** are used to build your Cogment app services and clients.
-The SDKs are currently available in Python and Javascript only.
+-   The **SDKs** are used to build your Cogment app services and clients, SDKs are available in [Python](./reference/python.md) and [Javascript](./reference/javascript.md).
--   A **command like tool** to facilitate the creation of Cogment apps.

 ## First steps

-The easiest way to get started is to use the `cogment` command line tool.
-Please see our [installation instructions](./installation.md) for details.

-Before diving right in, we recommend taking the time to read the [Core concepts](./concepts/core-concepts.md) section, as well as our [glossary](./concepts/glossary.md), which details the terminology we use for several critical concepts of the Cogment Framework.
-You can then proceed to read on how to [install](./installation.md) the framework.
+Before diving right in, we recommend taking the time to read the [Core concepts](./concepts/core-concepts.md) section which details the terminology we use for several critical concepts of Cogment.
+You can then proceed to read on how to [install](./cogment/installation.md) the platform.

-Last but not least, a [tutorial](./cogment/tutorial/index.md) gives you a hands on introduction on using Cogment.
+To get your hands dirty, proceed to the [tutorial](./guide/tutorial/index.md) for an introduction to all things Cogment.

 ## Citations